lalqalandar310-prog/Syspulse-/README.md

 You can also customize alert thresholds, your Telegram bot token, chat ID, and monitoring intervals in `config.ini`.

-## SysPulse vs Traditional Antivirus
+## Why Choose SysPulse Instead of a Traditional Antivirus?

 Traditional antivirus solutions are designed to scan, detect, and block known threats.
 They are powerful tools, but many of them run large background services, consume more resources, and focus mainly on malware detection.